davidgilbertson/react-recollect/README.md

 (Items are deeply/recursively wrapped, not just the top level object you add.)

 Now, if you execute the code `store.site.title = 'Page two'`, Recollect won't mutate the `site` object to set the `title` property.
-The proxy will block the operation and instead create a clone of the object where `title` is set to `Page two`.
-Recollect keeps a reference between the old and the new `site` objects, so any attempt to read from or write to the 'old version' will be redirected (by the proxy) to the new version of that object.
+Recollect will block the operation and instead create a clone of the object where `title` is `'Page two'`.
+Recollect keeps a reference between the old and the new `site` objects, so any attempt to read from or write to the 'old version' will be redirected to the 'new version' of that object.

 In addition to intercepting _write_ operations, the proxies also allow Recollect to know when data is being _read_ from the store.
-When you wrap a component in `collect`, you're allowing Recollect to know when that component starts and stops rendering.
+When you wrap a component in `collect`, you're instructing Recollect to monitor when that component starts and stops rendering.
 Any read from the store while a component is rendering results in that component being 'subscribed' to the property that was read.

 Bringing it all together: when some of your code attempts to write to the store, Recollect will clone as described above, then notify all the components that use